ansys/pyrocky/doc/source/getting_started/index.rst

 Launch PyRocky
 --------------

-The best way to start with **PyRocky** is by using `Jupyter Notebook <https://jupyter.org/>`_ or `VSCode <https://code.visualstudio.com>`_.
-The following snippet launches a Rocky headless session and return a ``RockyClient`` instance from which you'll be able to programmatically interact with the software:
+The best way to experiment with PyRocky is by using `Jupyter Notebook <https://jupyter.org/>`_ or `Visual Studio Code <https://code.visualstudio.com>`_.
+The following code launches a headless Rocky session and returns a ``RockyClient`` instance from which you can programmatically interact with the software:

 ..  code:: python